Jon Gruden has resigned as head coach of the Las Vegas Raiders after reports of homophobic, racist and misogynistic emails

-(CNN)Jon Gruden resigned Monday as head coach of the Las Vegas Raiders after reports emerged of him using homophobic, racist and misogynistic language in emails while he worked as an ESPN analyst
+(CNN)Jon Gruden resigned Monday as head coach of the Las Vegas Raiders after reports emerged of him using homophobic, racist and misogynistic language in emails while he worked as an ESPN analyst.

 "I love the Raiders and do not want to be a distraction.
 Thank you to all the players, coaches, staff, and fans of Raider Nation.
 I'm sorry, I never meant to hurt anyone," he said in a statement issued by the Raiders.